Toggle menu

 When does the scrutiny commission meet?

-Meetings of the OSC are held six weekly (except for the summer recess in August) and all are open to the public.
+Meetings of the OSC are held regularly (except for the summer recess in August) and all are open to the public.
 Occasionally, however, parts of a meeting may be closed to the public if, under government guidance, disclosure of information would breach personal or business confidentiality.

 How can I raise an issue of concern relating to council policy or performance?